gdavidbutler/pthreadChannel/README.md

 However, modern processors provide native support for context frames (supporting local variables and recursive invocation).
 Resulting in "light weight" process context switching (e.g. setjmp()/longjmp(), makecontext()/swapcontext(), etc.)
 POSIX threads have an even greater context (process) switch cost.
-Therefore, simple stores should not be implemented in separeate threads.
+Therefore, simple stores should not be implemented in separate threads.
 A solution is to implement stores as shared code executed within contexts of threads.

 If provided, a Channel invokes a store implementation (while a mutex lock is held.)